AdamsLab01/TrafficLightController/README.md

 ~ Random or glitchy

-I don’t have a schematic as it’s pretty simple, basically just the SSRs connected to the aTtiny through a current limiting resistor and a button/switch for changing modes and turning the lights on/off.
+I don’t have a schematic as it’s pretty simple, basically just the SSRs connected to the ATtiny through a current limiting resistor and a button/switch for changing modes and turning the lights on/off.

 For more info see: